alielw/APS-NGS-day2-PM/README.md

 ---

-## 6. Identify differentially expressed genes in a pairwise comparison
+## PRACTICAL - 6.
+Identify differentially expressed genes in a pairwise comparison

 Next we can use edgeR to identify differentially expressed genes between the two groups of samples.
 We have a pairwise comparison between two groups.
 Further information about each step can be found in the [edgeR manual](https://bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf).
 You can also find other approaches that might be more appropriate if you have more than two treatments.

 Briefly, edgeR uses the quantile-adjusted conditional maximum likelihood (qCML) method for experiments with single factor.
 The qCML method calculates the likelihood by conditioning on the total counts for each tag, and uses pseudo counts after adjusting for library sizes.
 The edgeR functions `estimateCommonDisp` and `exactTest` produce a pseudo counts.
 We can then proceed with determining differential expression using the `exactTest` function.
 The exact test is based on the qCML methods.
 We can compute exact p-values by summing over all sums of counts that have a probability less than the probability under the null hypothesis of the observed sum of counts.
 The exact test for the negative binomial distribution has strong parallels with Fisher’s exact test.

-## Exercise

 * Estimating common dispersion.